 The paradox of AI and AR in retail is that it always seems to be right on the edge of disrupting the industry.
 Many brands and retailers, however, choose to wait and see how others fare before trying it out for themselves.
 But as Gartner has predicted, the early bird does in fact get the worm – and we totally agree.
-Here’s the Fashwell roundup of the fashion, beauty and furniture brands who have taken the tech plunge and are using AI in their business strategy.
+Here’s the Fashwell roundup of the fashion, beauty and furniture brands who are using AI in their business strategy.

 While Burberry was under the creative direction of Christopher Bailey, the British heritage brand was a trailblazer when it came to technological novelties.
 Next to being an early adopter of Snapcode as well as Facebook chatbot, Burberry uses AI technology from Entrupy to detect counterfeit products.
 The flagship store on Regent Street in London is decked out with 500 speakers and 100 screens that broadcast content relevant to the products moving through the store at any given time.

 Of the many chatbots that rolled out last holiday season, Nordstrom’s dazzled the most.
 Armed with a series of questions, the chatbot aimed to learn more about the person the user was shopping for and then gave gift recommendations based on the results.
 Additionally, the Nordstrom-owned personal style subscription service Trunk Club uses AI not only to personalize selections for each customer, but also to power visual search so that customers can find exactly what they’re looking for.

 Time and again Sephora proves that it’s the destination for the beauty obsessed.
 With the launch of the Virtual Artist app, users can try on makeup, test different looks, find the right shade of foundation and learn application techniques all by uploading a selfie.
 Developed in partnership with AR company ModiFace, the app lets shoppers “try on” products before purchasing them.